AlexandreSouzaRocha/typescript-rest-api/README.md

-# gcm-candidate-api
+# Typescript-candidate-api
-GCM Candidate API Microservice
+Typescript Rest API  for studies of TS and Serverless